 The Best Camera for Travel

-People often ask me which camera to buy, so I figured, why not consolidate the features I consider must-haves and what I believe to be the best camera
+People often ask me which camera to buy, so I figured, why not consolidate the features I consider must-haves and my top picks for the best travel camera

 Author